mnemnk/mnemnk.github.io/src/routes/guide/lifelogging-agents/+page.md

 cargo build --release
 ```

+### Agent Flow

-Restart Mnemnk App, and open lifelogging from the Agents menu in the upper right.
+Restart Mnemnk App, and open "Lifelogging" from the Agents menu in the upper right.
 You'll see that Application, API, and Screen have been added.

 Choose Import from the File menu, and a file dialog will appear.
 Select `logging.json` from the `mnemnk-lifelogging-agents/` directory you cloned earlier.